 In general, the South Taurids offer about 5 meteors per hour at their peak, but the North Taurid shower may a few more meteors to the mix.
 How many you’ll see will depend on how far from city lights you are … and how bright the meteors are.
 If they’re bright enough, they’ll overcome the bright moonlight.

 The Taurid meteor stream consists of an extremely wide roadway of far-flung debris left behind by Comet 2P Encke.
 When Earth travels through this belt of comet debris, bits and pieces of Comet 2P Encke smash into the Earth’s upper atmosphere to vaporize as rather slow-moving Taurid meteors (28 km/17 miles per second).

 Apparently, the original Taurid stream has been perturbed by Jupiter into two branches: South and North Taurids.

-Bottom line: We’ve been hearing reports of Taurid fireballs!
+Bottom line: Despite the bright moon, we’re hoping for at least a smattering of Taurid fireballs in 2017!
 It’s time to start watching for them.
 What to expect from the South Taurid shower, and when to watch.